 Outschool's policy is that class age ranges not exceed 5 years.
 We find that students are uncomfortable taking classes with kids who are much younger/older than them, so this promotes a more productive teaching environment.

 - What will be taught?
-What topics will you cover, and what will the learners take away from your class?
+What topics will you cover?
 How is your class structured?

 - How will you teach?
 What's your teaching style?
 How much will learners get to interact with you and each other?
 Mention specifics like: lecture, games, slides, video clips, discussion.